melanotan ii mastery course

 M MC1R receptor

-the melanocortin-1 receptor, found on melanocytes. activating it ramps up production of dark, photoprotective eumelanin. this is the receptor that drives the visible tanning effect of melanotan II.
+The melanocortin-1 receptor, found on melanocytes.
+Activating it ramps up production of dark, photoprotective eumelanin.
+This is the receptor that drives the visible tanning effect of melanotan II.

 M MC4R receptor

-the melanocortin-4 receptor, mostly in the brain. it modulates appetite and sexual function. selective MC4R activation is the basis for bremelanotide (PT-141), which was carved out of melanotan II research.
+The melanocortin-4 receptor, mostly in the brain.
+It modulates appetite and sexual function.
+Selective MC4R activation is the basis for bremelanotide (PT-141), which was carved out of melanotan II research.

 N non-selective agonist pharmacology

-a drug that activates many related receptors instead of just one. melanotan II is non-selective across MC1R-MC5R, which is why its effect profile is so broad and unpredictable compared to a more targeted molecule like afamelanotide.
+A drug that activates many related receptors instead of just one.
+Melanotan II is non-selective across MC1R-MC5R, which is why its effect profile is so broad and unpredictable compared to a more targeted molecule like afamelanotide.

 A afamelanotide peptide